xgts/needle-detection/README.md

 - CPU or NVIDIA GPU + CUDA CuDNN

 ## Result
-The green point is the ground truth, and the red point is the prediction result.
+The following are the results in the in vivo and in vitro datasets respectively.
+Among them, the green dots are the ground truth, and the red dots are the prediction results.
 <img src="https://github.com/xgts/needle-detection/blob/master/pic/tissue.png" width="800"><br/>
 <img src="https://github.com/xgts/needle-detection/blob/master/pic/sample.png" width="800"><br/>